 - avoid visiting establishments and amenities except when medically necessary

 - avoid use of common areas such as shared kitchens, laundry rooms or recreational facilities, especially in shared housing or multi-housing developments

 The City of Hallandale Beach welcomes our residents back to the Beach and selected parks in a limited reopening to the public.
 Rules of use, what is and what is not permitted, and hours of operations may be found on our Park’s Department reopening webpage.

-The Joseph Scavo Dog Park is open with restrictions.
 Please visit www.CoHB.org/ParksOpening for guidelines and restrictions.